PHACDataHub/cpho-phase2/README.md

 ### Frontend

-While starting just the Django app does let you interact with the app, it uses the latest *build* project in the frontend.
+While starting just the Django app does let you interact with the app, it uses the latest _build_ project in the frontend.
+To run the frontend, you need to have [Node.js](https://nodejs.org/en/) installed in your machine.
+You can check if it is installed by running `node --version` and `npm --version`.
 To develop frontend without having to rebuild the project every time, open another terminal and use the following commands:

 Enter frontend folder

 ```bash
 cd frontend
 ```

 Install dependencies

 ```bash
 npm install
 ```

 Start development app

 ```bash
 npm start
 ```